 There is adequate capacity in our sewer and water systems to deal with any new development and the population projections resulting from this project.

 The sewer system is regularly assessed by hydraulic modelling based on population projections.
 Similarly to ensure excess design capacity in the water system it is modelled under a range of conditions and population scenarios for 2025 and 2050, including maximum daily demands and a fire situation occurring together.

 Localized upgrades to pipes and pumps is an ongoing issue and these types of technical/ mechanical upgrades may be required long before issues on system capacity arise.

 Addressing infill development within existing neighbourhoods and within the Urban Settlement Area would occur where the systems have been designed to accommodate future growth, and avoids unwanted sprawl that may require further expansion of municipal infrastructure.

 It is not uncommon for zoning regulations to include maximum house size limits to help establish a more compatible pattern of development within a zone, regardless of how much any one property may exceed the minimum lot area in the zone.

 - There is more certainty of the development potential for any given lot within a zone,

-- It provides a pattern of increasing lot sizes with a corresponding house sizes based on the zone,
+- It provides a pattern in the Land Use Bylaw of having a range of increasing lot sizes in our zones, with a corresponding maximum house size,

-- It removes incentive to rezone to a different zone just to be able to have a larger house.
+- It removes incentive to rezone to a different zone with a larger FAR allowance just to be able to have a larger house.

 If your home is larger than the proposed maximum: Any existing dwelling that was lawfully constructed but would no longer comply with the zoning regulations due to the proposed amendments would become what is known as "legal non-conforming" (also more generally known as “grandfathering”), and these buildings can continue to be maintained/repaired over their life time.